vmgabriel/chackraAPP/README.md

 - [ ] Organize Code
 - [ ] Add ChangeLog
 - [X] Fix Getting data Complete in Board
+- [ ] Add Internationalization for Messages in Splash Screen
 - [ ] Fix Updated Authorization Message if not is required biometry